vickyzhoujy/w22/_info/syllabus.md

 </table>

 <p><strong>Curving: </strong>The grade  scale above represents the <em>minimum</em> letter grade you will be assigned&#8212;at the instructor's discretion, the grading scale  may be altered <em>in the students' favor</em> if this will better reflect the students' mastery of the material.
 Thus, <em>if</em> there is a &quot;curve&quot;, it will be applied at the <em>end</em>, not to individual assignments.</p>
-<p><strong>A+ grades: </strong>These may be awarded to the very best performing students in the class—but the cutoff for A+ grades will be determined at the end of the course at the discretion of the instructor (there is no pre-determined cutoff---an average of 97 or more doesn't guarantee you an A+ grade.)</p>
+<p><strong>A+ grades: </strong>These may be awarded to the very best performing students in the class—but the cutoff for A+ grades will be determined at the end of the course at the discretion of the instructor (there is no pre-determined cutoff---an average of 97 or more doesn't guarantee you an A+ grade.
+The instructor may also choose not to award any A+ grades.)</p>

 <p><strong><em>Everything</em> is cumulative—that's just how CS is.</strong></p>
 <p>Finally—note that just as in a math class, everything we do builds on all the work that came before.
 So, <em>everything</em> is <em>cumulative</em>—so, you can't afford to miss any classes unless absolutely necessary.
 Miss two lectures in a 10-week two-lecture per week course, and you've already skipped exactly 10% of the course&mdash;it wouldn't be surprising if your performance (i.e. final grade) in the course dipped by a similar amount.</p>